Order today and get 50% off downloadable products or 25% off printed homestudies.

 and contractual creation and dispute issues.

-Peter J. Viteznik is an attorney with Kilmer Voorhees & Laurick PC.
+Peter J. Viteznik is a shareholder with Kilmer Voorhees & Laurick PC.
 His practice emphasizes business, real estate and construction litigation.
 He has successfully handled a wide variety of large-dollar disputes related to construction, real estate, and insurance in both federal and state court and has also prevailed in several significant cases before the Oregon Court of Appeals.

 Robert W. Wilkinson is a partner with Ball Janik LLP and a member of the firm’s Construction Defect, Litigation, and Insurance Recovery practice groups.
 His current practice focuses on design and construction defect litigation.
 As plaintiff’s counsel in construction disputes, he has helped clients secure millions of dollars in settlements.